ShuhangFeng/LA-traffic-Project/README.md

 With the PeMS, I can find average speed for each lane for each highways, in a given time.
 With LA collision data, I can find information of traffic accidents.

+The main script is runnable from the command line with 3 different inputs:
+**Install Python first
+You can run the project by
+1. python scraper.py
+The script invocation without input arguments just prints (to standard output) the complete scraped dataset as rows of data.
+2. python scraper.py –-scrape N
+This script invocation with the flag --scrape N prints (to standard output) the first N entries of the dataset.
+3. python scraper.py --save <path_to_dataset>
+This script invocation saves the complete scraped dataset into the file passed as input (<path_to_dataset> is just a placeholder for the path to the file).
+Sample invocations could be: scraper.py –-save my_scraped_data.csv scraper.py -–save dir1/dir2/football_stats.csv